Parliament of Singapore: Remuneration and pensions

 MPs receive a monthly allowance, a non-pensionable annual allowance (commonly known as the 13th month pay), and an annual variable component that is paid in July and December each year.
 The monthly allowance is 56% of the salary of an Administrative Service officer at the SR9 grade – the entry grade for Singapore's top civil servants – which is itself benchmarked at the salary of the 15th person aged 32 years from six professions: banking, law, engineering, accountancy, multinational companies and local manufacturers.
 In 1995, the monthly allowance was S$8,375 ($100,500 per year).
 The allowance was revised in 2000 to $11,900 ($142,800 per year).
+If an office-holder hold multiple portfolios of different levels, the office holder will pay a sum up to the highest level of office attained; for instance, if the MP who is currently a mayor is also appointed as a Minister of State, the MP is paid at the Minister of State level as the highest priority.
+Some roles, such as the Speaker and Deputy Speaker, have salaries in addition to MP being accumulative.
+This monthly amount is also a factor in determining the election deposit for the elections in Singapore, which was the case since 1976.